gongahkia/personal-wiki/bach1/law/kickstarter/kickstarter-Definitions-week0.md

 * `Party`: someone who appears before the court
 * `Plaintiff`: the person who's SUING, submitting a *com`plaint`*
 * `Defendant`: the person who's BEING SUED, has to `defend` themselves against the claim
+* [`Common law`](https://www.investopedia.com/terms/c/common-law.asp): body of unwritten laws based on LEGAL PRECEDENTS established by the courts in past rulings, that *influence decision-making* when case outcomes cannot be determined based on existing rules of law

+### For reading cases...

 * `Case citations`: At the top of each case document, consisting of...
     1. `Case name`
         * Names of the parties involved in the dispute *(plaintiff && defendant)*